• Menu

 5. Establish a Consistent Look and Feel.

 Create (or have a designer create) a standard, professional template for your webinars.
 This will provide consistency of experience across your events and also make it possible to piece together segments from multiple events while maintaining a polished appearance.
-(Note: You can find plenty of people willing to create templates for you on sites like Upwork or 99Designs.)
+(Note: You can find plenty of people willing to create templates for you on a site like 99Designs.)

 6. Leverage Multiple Delivery Channels.
 If you are going through the trouble to organize and deliver a Webinar, get as much mileage out of it as you can.
 This may mean: